Skip to content

 • The drag uses pointer capture, so a resize started on the handle keeps tracking through the whole gesture regardless of where the pointer travels — no lost-pointer dead zones.

-• Reading the container rect happens only inside post-mount pointer handlers and the imperative handle (never eagerly), so the behavior is identical on all six targets, including inside Lit's shadow root.
+• Reading the container rect happens only inside post-mount pointer handlers and the imperative handle (never eagerly), so the behavior is identical everywhere, including inside Lit's shadow root.

 See also